MKaczkow/go_concepts/README.md

 [web app bis tutorial](https://www.youtube.com/watch?v=vDIAwtGU9LE&ab_channel=DevProblems) (web app + Gin)

 ### issues
+* How should modules / packages be organized?
+How are they organized in real-life large projects? [docs](https://golang.org/doc/code.html#Organization)
 * (DONE) `func (u *UserService) CreateUser(user *models.User)` What does the (u *UserService) part mean?
 Likely, it specifies return type, it so? (`CreateUser(user *models.User)` part specifies the return type)
 * (DONE) `func (u *UserService) CreateUser(user *models.User)` What does * mean?
 It looks like a pointer... (yep, it's a pointer)
 * (DONE) `if err := ctx.ShouldBindJSON(&user); err != nil {...}` What about ShouldBindJSON? (the syntax means, that we first create err variable, assign value to it and only then check if function returned any errors)